alkalaji/alkalaji.github.io/_posts/2021-03-19-starbucks-data-analysis-final.md

 ![_config.yml]({{ site.baseurl }}/images/starbucks/completed_not_viewed.png)

 We notice that around 30% of those who completed bogo_3, discount_1, and discount_4 did it without even viewing the offer.
 This means that either way customers would have continued with their purchaing habits without the business spending money on those offers.
 However, this cannot be concluded unless we know the motivation of this offer.
-It might not be purely financial, there might be loyalty aspects, or some utility function that is used to measure success of an offer
+It might not be purely financial, there might be loyalty aspects, or some utility function that is used to measure success of an offer.

 Furthermore, surprisingly, those three offers (bogo_3, discount_1, and discount_4) that were viewed the least (less than 50%), are the ones that were completed without being viewed the most.
-This is unclear and could be due to the way the data was synthesized or some other factors that require clarification from business, because the difficulty of those offers is above average
+This is unclear and could be due to the way the data was synthesized or some other factors that require clarification from business, because the difficulty of those offers is above average.

 After all, the offer that seems to have done the best in terms of engagement is "discount_3".
 Customers seem to have engaged with it in terms of views, completion, and the relatively lower number of those who viewed it and ignored it.
 On the other hand, "discount_1" seems to have done the poorest in terms of customer engagement, and being completed without customers even noticing it.

+To put it all together, from the charts above we can observe the following:
+- 6 out of 10 offers were viewed by around 80% or more of customers which seems very good
+- Around 30% of those who completed bogo_3, discount_1, and discount_4 did it without even viewing the offer.
+This means that either way customers would have continued with their purchaing habits without the business spending money on those offers.
+However, this cannot be concluded unless we know the motivation of this offer.
+It might not be purely financial, there might be loyalty aspects, or some utility function that is used to measure success of an offer
+- Surprisingly, those three offers (bogo_3, discount_1, and discount_4) that were viewed the least (less than 50%), are the ones that were completed without being viewed the most.
+This is unclear and could be due to the way the data was synthesized or some other factors that require clarification from business, because the difficulty of those offers is above average
+- The offer that seems to have done the best in terms of engagement is "discount_3".
+Customers seem to have engaged with it in terms of views, completion, and the relatively lower number of those who viewed it and ignored it

 The following chart concisely summarizes the lifecycle of those 2 offers: